mt-cs/turtle-tube/README.md

 #### Fault Injector

 There are two implementations of the Sender's and Receiver's fault injector:
-* Default Implementation: Send and receive as expected, failing only if the underlying network connection actually fails.
+* **Default Implementation**: Send and receive as expected, failing only if the underlying network connection actually fails.
-* Lossy Implementation: Allow the developer to inject interfaces failure.
+* **Lossy Implementation**: Allow the developer to inject interfaces failure.
 Specify a **loss rate** and a **delay parameter** for both sender and receiver.
-  - Loss rate: specified as a decimal from 0 to 1, will define the probability that a message is lost in the network.
+  - **Loss rate**: specified as a decimal from 0 to 1, will define the probability that a message is lost in the network.
 A loss rate of .1 would indicate that an average of 10% of messages will be lost.
-  - Delay parameter: specified as an integer delay, will define the maximum delay of a message in milliseconds.
+  - **Delay parameter**: specified as an integer delay, will define the maximum delay of a message in milliseconds.
 Assume actual delay is uniformly distributed from 0 to delay.

 #### Communication